Module 6: The Digital Detective — Troubleshooting and Search

 echo "Testing commit: $(git rev-parse --short HEAD)"

-# Run a dry-run apply against the API server to validate the YAML schemakubectl apply -f k8s/production/statefulset.yaml --dry-run=client > /dev/null 2>&1
+# Run a dry-run apply against the API server to validate the YAML schemakubectl apply -f k8s/production/statefulset.yaml --dry-run=server > /dev/null 2>&1

 # Capture the exit code of the kubectl commandEXIT_CODE=$?

 # Evaluate the exit code and communicate with git bisectif [ $EXIT_CODE -eq 0 ]; then echo "Validation passed.
 Returning GOOD." exit 0 # Tells Git this commit is Goodelse echo "Validation failed.
-Returning BAD." exit 1 # Tells Git this commit is BadfiMake the script executable:
+Returning BAD." exit 1 # Tells Git this commit is BadfiMake the script executable before starting the run.
+This is a mundane step, but it is worth doing explicitly because a permission error during bisection is not evidence that the target commit is bad.
+When your test harness is not executable, you have an environment problem, not a Kubernetes regression.

 # 1. Initializegit bisect start